scalatra/scalatra-website/guides/databinders.md

 validations in the chain are run.

 When our custom validation runs, it is taking as input the output of the previous validation function.
-So in our case, the output of `.minLength(3)` is fed into `_` and forms the input for our `startsWithCap` function.
-The use of `flatMap` here is a
+So in our case, the success output of `.minLength(3)` is fed into `_` and forms the input for our `startsWithCap` function.

+The use of `flatMap` in that function is a
 [Scala trick](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/)
-to pull the value `"Walk the dog"` out of `Success("Walk the dog") `, because `Success("Foo")`, operates much like an `Either` from the stdlib - it can be considered a 2-value sequence:
+to pull the value `"Walk the dog"` out of `Success("Walk the dog") `, because a validation's return type operates much like an `Either` from the stdlib - it can be considered a 2-value sequence, with a type signature something like this:

 `Validation[Error(message), Success(value)]`

-where the right-hand value means Success.

-TODO: that is bullshit

-talk to casualjim and figure out what the types really are.
-But that's my present understanding of what's going on with that _ flatMap voodoo.

 Back to the task at hand.